statusdothealth/external-brand-guide/README.md

 ## Accessibility

-Status.Health is committed to WCAG 2.1 AA compliance.
+status.health® is committed to WCAG 2.1 AA compliance.
 All digital products should:

 - Use semantic HTML elements for proper document structure
 - Maintain a minimum contrast ratio of 4.5:1 for normal text and 3:1 for large text